Integrating LLM in Agent-Based Social Simulation: Opportunities and Challenges: LLMs in Simulating Human Behavior: Capabilities and Cognitive Limitations

+A pervasive challenge in LLM behavior is the issue of hallucinations, where the model generates outputs that are baseless, untruthful, or diverge from factual reality, even while maintaining a coherent linguistic structure \cite{Tonmoy2024Factuality}.
+These errors often stem from flawed training data or specific architectural biases \cite{Li2023ArchitecturalBiases, huang2025robotsnakesdreamlike, gautam975impact}.
+Crucially, when LLMs hallucinate, they typically maintain an 'aura of authority', generating responses that appear coherent and well-formed.
+This deceptive coherence creates a 'validity illusion' that can mislead users—especially those lacking domain expertise—and introduces substantial risks in scientific applications where factual accuracy is paramount \cite{Simhi2024TrustMeImWrong, Su2024HallucinationCoherence}.

-Another recurrent issue is inconsistency.
-Identical or nearly identical inputs can elicit divergent responses, even within the same session.
-This instability hinders reproducibility in simulated environments and challenges the interpretability of agent behavior. \cite{Wu2025LLMBoundary} emphasizes that LLM agents, when evaluated across multiple instantiations, display lower variance and reduced behavioral diversity compared to human participants, while also amplifying social stereotypes.
+Compounding this issue is the problem of stochastic inconsistency.
+Identical or nearly identical inputs can elicit divergent responses, even within the same session, which hinders reproducibility and challenges the interpretability of agent behavior \cite{elazar2021measuring}.
+This instability can leave lasting impressions of unreliability, limiting the trustworthiness of the simulation \cite{gao2022comparing}.
+Furthermore, while LLMs demonstrate superior performance in unrealistic, 'omniscient' settings where all agents possess full information \cite{pmlr-v202-aher23a}, they struggle significantly in scenarios characterizing real-world conditions, such as information asymmetry or the management of private knowledge \cite{Zhou2024MisleadingSuccess}.
+Paradoxically, despite this individual instability, Wu et al. (2025) emphasize that LLM agents, when evaluated across multiple instantiations, often display lower variance and reduced behavioral diversity compared to human participants, amplifying social stereotypes and tending towards a 'mode collapse' \cite{Wu2025LLMBoundary}